schmir/bbfreeze/README.txt

 2007-7-12       release 0.95.2
 -----------------------------------------------
-- fix issues with c modules with suffix 'module.so', e.g. zlibmodule.so, timemodule.so (fedora core 7 uses that naming
+- fix issues with c modules with suffix 'module.so', e.g. zlibmodule.so, timemodule.so, ... (fedora core 7 uses that
-  scheme, thanks to Neil Becker for reporting)
+  naming scheme; thanks to Neil Becker for reporting) The frozen executable did bail out with zipimport.ZipImportError: can't decompress data; zlib not available".

 2007-7-11       release 0.95.1
 -----------------------------------------------